AndreyMay/ffmpeg-static-lambda/README.md

 ## Why another package?

-This package should work locally on Mac and in Vercel/Lambda linux deployments
+This package should work locally on Mac and in Vercel/Lambda linux deployments with node20
 - existing packages either didn't include the binary in the repo itself (downloaded the binary upon install which didn't work with Vercel)
-- and/or the binary was not working in Lambda env (crashing due to `aom` codec)
+- and/or the binary was not working in Lambda env (amazon linux 2023 is used for node 20)

-FFMPEG v6

 ## Installation